Adroiti/docs-for-code-review-tools/tfsec/aws-vpc-use-secure-tls-policy.md

-Pattern: An outdated SSL policy is in use by a load balancer
+Pattern: Use of outdated SSL policy for AWS load balancer

 Issue: -